East Timor Facts

 In April 2002, Xanana Gusmao, a Timorese leader, won the presidential election in East Timor.

-Independence celebrations took place in East Timor in May 2002.
+Independence celebrations took place in East Timor in May 2002 as East Timor (Timor-Leste) became the newest nation of the twenty-first century.

-Jose Ramos Horta became the prime minister of East Timor in July 2006 and won the presidential election in May 2007.
+Jose Ramos Horta became the prime minister of East Timor in July 2006, winning the presidential election in May 2007.